Pupil Premium and Recovery Premium

-At HIS some of the Pupil Premium monies helps to fund clubs, trips and subsidise in-school experiences for children who have been eligible for recognised Free School Meals.
+At HIPS some of the Pupil Premium monies helps to fund clubs, trips and subsidise in-school experiences for children who have been eligible for recognised Free School Meals.
+We also fund a nuture group through this money, and ensure that all children have been given a named pupil premium champion within school.
 This ensures all children have the same opportunities and are not disadvantaged.

 For more information on Free School Meals in Cambridgeshire please click here.

-Miss Kayleigh Reid one of our dedicated Assistant Headteachers, has recently taken leadership of Pupil Premium.
-She has organised valuable training for all staff and updated Governors of new improved support for our children in receipt of PP monies.
-Including the above Pupil Premium Ambition Statement.
+Mrs Heather Wiltshire one of our dedicated teachers, has recently taken leadership of Pupil Premium.
+She has organised valuable training for all staff and will update Governors of new improved support for our children in receipt of PP monies, including the above Pupil Premium Ambition Statement.

 Pupil Premium Governors

-Mrs Sue Orledge was elected as the governor with delegated responsibility for pupil premium, however the overall responsibility for Pupil Premium spending remains with the Full Governing Body.
+Mrs Abigail Shearing was elected as the governor with delegated responsibility for pupil premium, however the overall responsibility for Pupil Premium spending remains with the Full Governing Body.

 Pupil Premium Reports

-For further information on Pupil Premium please click here.
+For further information on Pupil Premium please see the leaflet on the side panel of this page or alternatively click here.